saya1a/Documentation/kubernetes/README.md

 For example, a database service may have environment variables like DATABASE_SERVICE_HOST=10.0.0.5 and DATABASE_SERVICE_PORT=5432, which an application can use to establish a connection

+**Q. what is sidecar container?**

+A sidecar container is a secondary container that runs alongside the main application container in the same Kubernetes Pod.
+It helps extend, enhance, or support the primary application without modifying its code.

+Since containers in a Pod share the same network namespace, storage volumes, and lifecycle, the sidecar container can easily communicate with the main application container.

+**Q. Why Choose Deployment Over Individual YAMLs in Kubernetes?**

+In Kubernetes, using a Deployment is preferred over managing individual YAML files for creating and managing Pods because it provides several advantages in terms of availability, scalability, updates, and rollback capabilities.
+When Pods are created individually, they lack self-healing mechanisms, meaning if a Pod crashes, it will not restart automatically.
+However, a Deployment ensures that the desired number of replicas are always running, automatically replacing failed Pods to maintain high availability.
+Another key advantage is scalability—while manually managing multiple Pods is difficult, Deployments allow easy scaling by simply changing the replicas count, and they integrate seamlessly with Horizontal Pod Autoscaling (HPA) for automatic scaling based on demand.
+Deployments also enable rolling updates, ensuring that new versions of an application replace old ones gradually without downtime, and if an issue arises, Kubernetes allows a rollback to the previous stable version.
+Additionally, Deployments work well with Kubernetes Services, which automatically distribute traffic across healthy Pods, eliminating the need for manual load balancing.
+This structured approach makes Deployments highly suitable for CI/CD pipelines, allowing version-controlled, automated deployments that integrate easily with Jenkins, ArgoCD, or GitOps.
+In contrast, using individual YAMLs makes managing Pods inefficient, increases downtime risks, and lacks built-in scalability and rollback features.
+Therefore, in production environments, Deployments are the best choice for maintaining application stability, enabling automated updates, and ensuring efficient resource management in Kubernetes.